bansky-cl/diffusion-lm-roc/README.md

 # Readme
-A replication of EBGU's Diffusion LM which trained on **small** part of ROCStory dataset in a GPU, which is the simple implementation and easy to understand
+A replication of EBGU's Diffusion LM which trained on **small** part of ROCStory dataset in one GPU, which is the simple implementation and easy to understand

 1. run `python trainer.py` for training.
 2. run `python infer.py` for generating sample in unconditional way.